Bubka/2FAuth/README.md

 ![Travis (.com)](https://img.shields.io/travis/com/bubka/2fauth?style=flat-square)

 # 2FAuth
-A web app to manage your Two-factors Auth (2FA) accounts and generate their TOTP tokens
+A web app to manage your Two-factors Auth (2FA) accounts and generate their OTP tokens

 ## Purpose
 2FAuth is a web based self-hosted alternative to One Time Passcode (OTP) generators like Google Authenticator that you can use both on mobile or desktop.